 Always perform this move very slowly for the correct Arnold press form.
 The essence of strengthening muscles is to focus on the time under tension.
 The slower you move, the more time your muscles spend under tension and the better results you will have.
 In addition, you will have better form and avoid swinging or using momentum.

 Once you have practiced the move with lighter weights and feel more confident, move up a few pounds in each arm.
-Don’t be afraid of bulking up, sculpted shoulders look great in sleeveless shirts and halter neck lines, but also allow you to perform everyday activities with ease as you age.
-In order to get truly big and bulky you must spend hours in your workout mode, feed your muscles with lots and lots of calories, and have enough testosterone.
+Don’t be afraid of bulking up; sculpted shoulders look great in sleeveless shirts and halter necklines, but also allow you to perform everyday activities with ease as you age.
+To get truly big and bulky, you must spend hours in your workout mode, feed your muscles with lots and lots of calories, and have enough testosterone.
 Go heavy: you will get sculpted, lean muscles.